 Yesterday marked a huge moment in our country.
 The 2018 Midterm Elections.
-To be completely honest, prior to this race, I have never cared about an election other than Presidential ones.
+To be completely honest, prior to this race, I had never cared about an election other than a Presidential one.
 But since the 2016 Presidential race where I became deeply invested in the Bernie Sanders campaign, I have realized how important it is for people like me to use the privilege we were born with to impact our society for the betterment of all people.

 As the results of the midterm elections keep coming in, it is apparent that the reason many states did not experience a blue wave (despite having incredible candidates that inspired many and really had Republicans nervous), is voter suppression at the hands of powerful, privileged politicians that people with my background have chosen to support.

-Some backstory – I was born in Florida, raised in Georgia.
+Some backstory – I was born in Florida, and raised in Georgia.
 The South is all I know.
 My family is middle class, never fearing for our stability.
-We played sports, went on family vacations, my parents never split up.
-We went to church every single week, I went to Christian school for 3 years.
+We played sports and went on family vacations, my parents never split up.
+We went to church every single week, I went to a Christian school for 3 years.
 My entire family is Republican.
 Naturally, I thought I was Republican too.
-I even remember in my teens years thinking gay people were a disgrace to God.
+I even remember in my teen years thinking gay people were a disgrace to God.
 That’s what the environment I grew up in led me to think.

-Flash forward – I left Christian school, started to think independently and form my own opinions.
+Flash forward – I left Christian school, started to think independently, and formed my own opinions.
 I went to college and moved out of the house.
 I got out of suburbia and started meeting people with differing backgrounds, talking about uncomfortable topics that helped me learn and grow.
 But talk is cheap.
-How can I impact others that fall into my demographic realize that the politicians they’re raised to believe in often times support an agenda that further marginalizes minorities, women, and the LGBTQ community?
+How can I impact others who fall into my demographic to realize that the politicians they’re raised to believe in oftentimes support an agenda that further marginalizes minorities, women, and the LGBTQ community?